w3c/csvw/tests/README.md

 * CSV to RDF Test (`csvt:CsvToRdfTest`) - the result of processing a CSV to RDF (Turtle) and testing results using RDF isomorphism.

-* CSV to SPARQL Test (`csvt:CsvToSparqlTest`) - the result of processing a CSV to RDF (Turtle) and testing results using a SPARQL ASK query.

 * Metadata to JSON Test (`csvt:JsonToRdfTest`) - the result of processing Metadata to JSON with one or more referenced CSV files.

 * Metadata to RDF Test (`csvt:CsvToRdfTest`) - the result of processing Metadata to RDF (Turtle) with one or more referenced CSV files and testing results using RDF isomorphism.

-* Metadata to SPARQL Test (`csvt:CsvToSparqlTest`) - the result of processing a Metadata to RDF (Turtle) with one or more referenced CSV files and testing results using a SPARQL ASK query.

 The manifest.ttl file in this directory lists all of the tests in the CSV WG's test suite.
 Each test is one of the above tests.
 All